djok/teltonika2tak-cot/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License Version 2.0, January 2004 - see the LICENSE file for details.